mct10/RepCodec/README.md

 ```

 Under `examples/tokens`, we provide some token files as references.
 They are obtained from LibriSpeech dev-clean subset
-using the 6 types of representations and corresponding RepCodec models in [Pre-trained Models](#pre-trained-models).
+using the 6 types of representations and corresponding [RepCodec Models](#repcodec-models).
 Your results should be very similar to ours.

 ### Python Usage